Investing in a great career coach can be one of the best life decisions you ever make.

 - Read Through The Free Advice They Share To Gauge Their Value

 Let's dive into each of these in a little more detail so you can steal this framework and use it confidently with the prospective coaches you vet.

-Find A Coach Who Has Been Where You Want Go
+Find A Coach Who Has Helped Others Get To Where You Want Go

 When I decided to make my transition from healthcare into tech, I went to the people we always go to for advice — friends, family, career counselors, and Google searches.

 Most of them gave similar advice.
 Tweak your resume, apply online, rinse and repeat until something sticks.